sagemath/sagewiki_to_gh-2022-10-10/days54.md

 === Projects ===

-The general topics taht will be addressed at this workshop are the following:
+The general topics that will be addressed at this workshop are the following:

  * Discussion of the new Sage workflow using git.